zoopyserg/caperoma/README.md

 - *If the -p parameter is specified, Caperoma starts Pivotal task with this ID.*
 - *If the -p parameter is not specified, Caperoma will create a new task in Pivotal, start it and use its ID.*
 - *The creation of certain types of tasks in Pivotal (when -p is absent) can be turned on or off in Capefile.*
 - *If you are already working on something, you won't be able to start a new task.
-First you will have to finish or pause the current task.*
+First, you will have to finish or pause the current task.*

 `options`: